dujanhung/sicalyme/documentation/character/LeowLyme.md

 ==👀 appearance==
 * he is a small military tank.
-* he has a head which is attached on a bearing.
+* he has a head which is attached on a motorized shaft.
 * he has 2 parallel tracks on each side, each track has 4 wheels.
 * he has a cannon in front of his face.
 * he has 2 square eyes on the sides of his head.